bfxdev/OBS/README.md

 ### Transparency

-The transparency level of each ink can be set:
+The transparency level of each ink and the border can be set:

 ![Transparency](pics/apple-mode-1-transparent.png)

 ### Outline

-An outline based on edge detection on luminance can be added to increase the pixel-art look:
+An outline based on edge detection on luminance can be drawn.
+It is set using a *threshold* that determines if the outline must be drawn and a *mix* factor that controls the mix between the *outline color* and the color that would be displayed without outline.
+The purpose of the mix factor is to draw colored outlines (the outline only darkens the original color on the edges).

+Adapt both parameters to achieve the desired result, depending on the context, here with high threshold and low mix factor:

 ![Transparency](pics/apple-mode-1-edges.png)